playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-derived-values/index.md

 }
 ---

-We've touched on before how to pass values to a component as properties:
+We've touched on before how to pass values to a component as properties earlier in the book:

 <!-- tabs:start -->